How are Scouts tackling period stigma and period poverty?

 In the UK, nearly half of young people who have periods are ashamed of them.
 Such shame about a regular bodily function has a negative effect on mental health.
 Teasing can come from people of all genders, but research found that a lot of worry and embarrassment around menstruating at school stems from the anticipation of adverse reactions from boys.

-‘When we’re on camp and one of the girls gets her period,’ says Mark, ‘you don’t want the boys taking the mickey if they catch sight of a pad or a tampon: you just want a bit of understanding and to normalise it’.
+‘When we’re on camp and one of the girls gets her period,’ says Mark, ‘you don’t want the boys laughing or making jokes if they catch sight of a pad or a tampon.
+You just want a bit of understanding and to normalise it.’

 Putting the ‘men’ in menstruation